Watusi (film)

-Watusi (also known as King Solomon's Mines 2) is a 1959 American adventure film, It is the sequel to the 1950 film King Solomon's Mines.
-The film was directed by Kurt Neumann and starring George Montgomery, Taina Elg, David Farrar and Rex Ingram.
+Watusi (also known as King Solomon's Mines 2) is a 1959 American adventure film, starring George Montgomery, Taina Elg, and David Farrar.
+Directed by Kurt Neumann, the film is a sequel to the 1950 film King Solomon's Mines.
 It was produced by Al Zimbalist and Donald Zimbalist.
 The screenplay was by James Clavell loosely based on the 1885 novel King Solomon's Mines by H. Rider Haggard.

 Plot

-The film opens in the British Protectorate of Tanganyika in 1919, shortly after the conclusion of World War I. Harry Quatermain is the son of Allan Quatermain who first set out on the quest for the source of Solomon's wealth, and he is determined to succeed where his father failed.
-He goes to Africa with his good friend Rick Cobb and as they continue on their journey, Erica Neuler joins them.
-She is the daughter of a missionary who has been killed by a local tribe.
-Harry cannot hide his antagonism toward Erica.
-She is German, and Harry's mother and sister were killed at sea by Germans in World War I when their vessel was attacked by a U-boat, afterwards Harry had to identify their bodies, and he has harbored anti-German sentiments ever since doing so.
+Harry Quatermain arrives in the British Protectorate of Tanganyika in 1919, shortly after the conclusion of World War I. He is the son of Allan Quatermain, Africa's most celebrated guide, who first set out to discover the source of King Solomon's wealth.
+There he meets Rick Cobb, a jungle guide and friend of his father.
+Harry is determined to succeed where his father failed.

+Harry proposes a safari.
+Rick agrees to lead it.

+On the trail, they meet Erica Neuler, a young German woman whose missionary father has been killed by natives.
+At first Harry has resentment towards Erica because his mother and sister were killed by a German U Boat.
+Harry had to identify their dead bodies.